FedeDP/Clight/README.md

 **All these features but BRIGHTNESS can be turned off through cmdline and config file options.**

+## Will it eat my battery?
+No, it won't.
+Clight aims to be very power friendly.
+In fact, thanks to blocking I/O, it uses CPU only when needed.
+Moreover, being very lightweight on resources helps too.
+Indeed, it will probably help you saving some battery, by setting correct screen backlight for current ambient brightness (thus avoiding wasting battery on max backlight level).

 ## Current features:
 * very lightweight
 * fully valgrind and cppcheck clean